cc941201/HyberCube/README.md

 HyberCube
 =========

-A database management application for SDU.
+A database management application for SDU